DreamChaserMXF/dreamchasermxf.github.com/README.md

 ### 1. Face Beauty (2021~now)

 - Responsible for the face beauty effect in BigoLive.
+Leading a stable and efficient team consisting of 4 team members (including myself).
 - Improved the development quality.
 Reduced the frequency of online issue reporting from 1 issue per day to 1 issue per month.
 - Optimized the effect of skin smoothing, beauty items, and face reshaping items to the industry-leading level.
 Used the latest AI techniques to further raise the user experience.
-- Launched 3 rounds of face beauty localization to enhance the experience of native users.
+- Launched 3 rounds of region-oriented face beauty optimization to enhance the experience of native users.
 Received highly positive user experience feedback.
-- Built a stable and efficient team.

 ### 2. Deep Learning Inference Engine (2020)